-How to store Bitcoin?
+How To Store Bitcoin?

 The wallet safeguards the secret code you need to use your bitcoins and helps manage transactions, something like an internet banking account.
 The code, which serves as a password, is called a “private key” and is vital to the security of your money.
 Anyone who gets your private key can steal your bitcoins.
 And if you lose your key, your bitcoins are gone, too.
-So it’s important to protect private keys against accidental loss and back them up.
+So it’s essential to protect private keys against accidental loss and back them up.

 There’s also another code called a “public key” – that’s the address where others can send you bitcoins.